jsiek/deduce/README.md

 ## Definitions

 The `define` feature of Deduce associates a name with a value.
-The following two definitions associate the name `L23` with the linked-list containing `2` and `3`, and the name `L13` with the linked-list containing `1`, `2` and `3`.
+The following definitions associate the name `L23` with the linked-list containing `2` and `3`, and the name `L13` with the linked-list containing `1`, `2` and `3`.